TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionconfigparsingfailure.md

 	cloudEnvironments="public"
 />

-# ExtensionConfigParsingFailure
+# ExtensionConfigParsingFailure - We have detected that your backup operation failed because the service was unable to parse the backup extension configuration

 <!--issueDescription-->
 ## **Failure in parsing the configuration for the backup extension**
 <!--/issueDescription-->

 ## **Recommended Document**
-We have detected that your backup operation failed because the service was unable to parse the backup extension configuration.
-To resolve this issue, refer the [troubleshooting article](https://aka.ms/AB-ExtensionConfigParsingFailure).
+To resolve ExtensionConfigParsingFailure issue, refer the [troubleshooting article](https://aka.ms/AB-ExtensionConfigParsingFailure).